 My rat wees everywhere!
 Is it true they have no bladder control?

 Nope, this is a myth started by exterminators who wanted to scaremonger people into killing more rats.
-They spread the lie that rats have no bladder control, or even that rats don't possess a bladder at all (they do).
+They spread the lie that rats have no bladder control, or even that rats don't possess a bladder at all (they do, but they do not possess a gall bladder, perhaps this is part of the confusion).
 Rats actually have fairly good bladder control; many rats will hold it in if they're with their owner, and only go when they're placed back in their cage.

 What your rat is probably doing is scent marking, not actually weeing.
 When rats wee, you know about it because there tends to be a lot of it!
 But some rats (not all) will leave tiny drops of urine behind them as they walk.
 This serves two purposes: the first is to tell any other rats that this is their territory and to stay out.
 The second is so they can find their way back to safety by following the trails.

-Rats can and will mark everything they want to claim as theirs, or retrace their steps over, and this will include you.
+Some rats can, and will, mark everything they want to claim as theirs, or retrace their steps over, and this will include you.

 My rat has orange skin.
 Is this normal?